‘Attack On Titan’ Season 2: Anne’s Titan Form And Several New Monsters In AOT Anime Have Complex Intelligence

 — Attack On Fans (@AttackOnFans) April 22, 2017

-Mike Zacharia, one of the finest soldiers of the Elite Survey Corps was killed by a small group of odd-looking Titans, reported Inverse.
+Mike Zacharia, one of the finest soldiers of the Elite Survey Corps, was killed by a small group of odd-looking Titans, reported Inverse.
 However, his grotesque execution wasn’t a mindless act.
 Instead, he had a one-sided conversation with the Beast Titan.
-The furry giant addressed Zacharia, and even asked for his reply.
+The furry giant addressed Zacharia and even asked for his reply.
 However, the soldier remained shell-shocked and powerless at the appearance of the Beast Titan.
 It is amply clear that Zacharia was rendered speechless by the creature that was assumed to be a mindless beast.
 After the Beast Titan admired the technology that allowed the soldiers to fly in the air and fling their swords, he proceeded to confiscate it, and then calmly ordered the group of Titans to tear Zacharia apart.

 Attack on Titan Season 2 Folge/Episode 5 Review: HISTORIA [EPISODE 30] #AttackOnTitan https://t.co/PR7XS4WdEn pic.twitter.com/b0A37zscDA